 Food Label Meanings

-A food that looks like another food but isn’t made of the same stuff is
+is a food that looks like another food but isn’t made of the same stuff.

-an imitation, right?
-Not quite.
-It only has to be labeled as “imitation
+A food only has to be labeled as

 if it has a lower amount of protein or some other essential nutrient

 than the food it’s trying to look like.
 Natural

 How to Understand and Use the Nutrition Facts Label

 Labels should tell you